dousx-coder/dousx-coder/README.md

-# Hi there, I'm DousX-Coder! 👋
+# Hi there, I'm dousx! 👋

 I'm a passionate software developer with a strong interest in open-source projects, artificial intelligence, and web development.
 I love to learn, share knowledge, and contribute to the community.